Notice to Film/Television Production Companies:

 Signature surveys, private negotiations, and all other activities designed to modify these policies are strongly discouraged.
 We are trying to be fair to ALL homeowners and their families and prevent our community from becoming a "back lot".
 We want to ensure everyone's quality of life is protected and not abused.

-Current Special Conditions for Filming in Hancock Park and Windsor Square per LAFilm
+Below are the Current Special Conditions for Filming in Hancock Park per LAFilm.

 The Special Filming Conditions described below will be included in the terms and conditions of permits issued for filming in this area and are in addition to the standard terms and conditions applicable to filming permits generally.
 While these Special Filming Conditions will be included as terms if a permit for filming in this area is issued, they are not intended to, and do not, establish the criteria or standards for determining whether or not a particular permit (or permits) will be issued for this area.
 The decision whether or not a particular permit (or permits) will be issued is vested in the discretion of the appropriate City or County department or their designees (including FilmL.A., Inc.), to be exercised consistent with public health, safety and general welfare, and applicable land-use ordinances.